MantangGuo/DI4SLF/README.md

 ## Train and Test
 ### Data
-There is a demo testing data in the folder ./data.
 The full training and testing data preprocessing code will be released soon.

 ### Test
 The testing codes are in the folder ./test